DeploymentResearch/HydrationKitWS2025/README.md

 ### Customizing with a script

-With a huge thanks to [Matt Benninge](https://www.deploymentresearch.com/author/matbg/), a customization script called [CustomizeHydrationKit.ps1](https://github.com/DeploymentResearch/HydrationKitWS2022/blob/main/CustomizeHydrationKit.ps1) has been updated and added to the Server 2022 kit for the first time!
+With a huge thanks to [Matt Benninge](https://www.deploymentresearch.com/author/matbg/), a customization script called [CustomizeHydrationKit.ps1](https://github.com/DeploymentResearch/HydrationKitWS2022/blob/main/CustomizeHydrationKit.ps1) is included in this kit.
 This script assists in changing many of the customizable parameters of the Hydration Kit, including IP addresses, domain name, time zone, and passwords.

 In addition, the script will make a copy of the original configuration so that you can easily revert your changes.
 Upon rerunning the script on a customized Deployment Share, the script will revert all files to the original copies before applying your changes again.

-*Written by Johan Arwidmark*
+*Written by Johan Arwidmark/Andrew Johnson*